Dick Reynolds: Death

 Reynolds' funeral was held at St Paul's Cathedral, Melbourne, on 6 September 2002.
 After the service, the hearse made its way to Windy Hill, where Essendon fans had gathered to farewell their greatest player one last time.

 A statue in his honour was erected in 2004 at the Parade of Champions at the Melbourne Cricket Ground.

 Brownlow Medals

-In July 2017, it was announced by Reynolds' family that his three Brownlow Medals were to be auctioned by Mosgreen.
+In August 2017, Reynolds' family sold his three Brownlow Medals, putting them up as a single lot by auction house Mossgreen with an estimated sale price of A$200,000 to $250,000.
+Shortly before the auction, the family accepted a private offer from the Essendon Football Club, and the medals did not go under the hammer.
+The archived auction listing records a price realised of between $200,000 and $250,000.
+Completion of the sale was delayed after Mossgreen entered voluntary administration in December 2017, but the medals were released to Essendon in April 2018 for permanent display.